ei-adnan/LondonbikeRides/README.md

 ## Project Overview
 Welcome to the **London Bike Rides Analysis** project repository!
 This project analyzes bike ride data in London, leveraging data visualization to uncover trends and insights.
 It was developed as a guided project following a YouTube tutorial by **Mo Chen**.
 The analysis was conducted using Tableau, with data preprocessing done in Python.

-This README provides an overview of the project, its purpose, data sources, and instructions on accessing and exploring the Tableau visualizations.

 ## Purpose
 The primary goal of this project is to analyze bike ride data in London to uncover insights such as:
 - **Moving average of bike rides**